Tom Mooradian

 Thomas "Tatos" Mooradian (July 31, 1928 – June 5, 2024) was an American-Armenian former basketball player, journalist, and author.
-Born in Detroit, Mooradian, often known as Tom, repatriated to Soviet Armenia as part of a Cold War–era relocation program and later became a prominent figure in Armenian sports, journalism, and Cold War memoir literature.
+Born in Detroit, Mooradian, often known as Tom, traveled to Soviet Armenia as part of a Cold War–era repatriation program and later became a prominent figure in Armenian sports.
+When he returned to the United States, he received recognition in journalism and Cold War memoir literature.
 He is best known for his memoir, The Repatriate: Love, Basketball, and the KGB, which recounts his life behind the Iron Curtain under Soviet rule as an American and his eventual return to the United States.

 Early life and education

 Tom Mooradian was born in 1928 in Detroit, son of Boghos and Dzovinar Mooradian, Armenian immigrants who escaped the Armenian Genocide by immigrating to United States through Canada.
 He attended Southwestern High School and was named an All-State basketball player in the 1940s while competing in the Detroit Public School League.

 Repatriation to Soviet Armenia

 In 1947, at the age of 19, Mooradian joined approximately 150 Armenian Americans in the Soviet Armenian repatriation program, relocating to Soviet Armenia with hopes of rebuilding the homeland.
-There, he faced suspicion from Soviet authorities and was arrested by the NKVD for attempting to petition the U.S. Embassy for assistance in returning to the United States.
+There, he faced suspicion from Soviet authorities and was arrested by the NKVD and KGB for attempting to petition the U.S. Embassy for assistance in returning to the United States.